 1. First, preheat the oven to 450°F.

-2. Toss the sliced peppers with olive oil, garlic, fresh thyme and Kosher salt in a roasting pan.
+2. Toss the sliced peppers with olive oil, garlic, fresh thyme, and Kosher salt in a roasting pan.

 3. Bake for 35-40 minutes until the peppers are soft and have some charred spots.

-Frying the burrata
+Bread the burrata

 2. Next, dredge the burrata in the flour followed by the egg and then the Panko.
 Repeat once more until you have a thick, even coating.
-Burrata is very delicate, so work carefully so it doesn’t fall apart!

 3. Place the burrata on a plate in the freezer for 20 minutes.

-4. After 20 minutes, fry the burrata until it’s golden brown and cooked through, about 4-5 minutes.
+1. After 20 minutes, fry the burrata until it’s golden brown and cooked through, about 4-5 minutes.
 Drain on a paper towel and season with Kosher salt.

 3. Finish with a drizzle of pesto, a pinch of flaky salt, and Parmesan.
-Serve with crackers, bread, or toasted baguette.

-Tips for frying
+A few tips for frying

 • Use clean oil – using old oil can affect the taste of the breading.